-The Headwater range includes cycling holidays in France from 1-bike to upper 2-bike level,cycling holidays in Italy from 1-bike level to upper 2-bike level, lower 2-bike cycling holidays in Spain (and 1 bike cycling on Mallorca), a lower 1-bike cycling holidays on Gozo (just off the coast of Malta) and a cycling holiday in Austria with 1 and 2 bike options.
+The Headwater range includes cycling holidays in France from 1-bike to upper 2-bike level,cycling holidays in Italy from 1-bike level to upper 2-bike level, lower 2-bike cycling holidays in Spain (and 1 bike cycling on Mallorca) and a cycling holiday in Austria with 1 and 2 bike options.

 Cycling helmets are a legal requirement in both Spain and Portugal.

 We are unable to provide helmets due to the fact that we cannot guarantee their history, however we do STRONGLY recommend that all customers bring their own helmet and wear it at all times when cycling.

 In January 2011 new legislation was introduced in Italy making it a legal requirement for children under 16 to wear cycling helmets.

 Canoeing is relaxing, fun, and easy to get the hang of.
 We've chosen pretty stretches of river with pleasant riverside hotels along their banks, and mini-rapids and gorges providing excitement without actual danger.
 There's no easier way to discover unspoiled France.

 We use top-quality equipment, and the canoeing lessons we give are thorough.
 We are proud not to have had a single serious mishap since we started canoeing holidays back in 1985.
 We supply waterproof containers for stowing picnic things etc, a buoyancy aid and helmet for each member of the party.